-We recommend most people start with a Level I workshop.
-If you already have a degree in creative writing or have taken numerous technique-focused workshops, then you may be ready for Level II.
-Contact us and we’ll help you find the level that’s right for you.
+We recommend most people start with a Level I course.
+If you already have a degree in creative writing or have taken numerous technique-focused courses, contact us and we’ll help you find the level that’s right for you.

-Is their a minimum age requirement?
-Do you offer workshops for kids and young adults?
+Is there a minimum age requirement?
+Do you offer courses for kids and young adults?

-Our core workshops and most of our special offerings are for adults (18+).
+Our core courses and most of our special offerings are for adults (18+).
 We do however offer private coaching for younger writers.